oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 > **Note**: The numbers shown are from a compile and run on the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA.

 > **Note**: The performance difference will be apparent only when running on FPGA hardware.
-The emulator does not reflect the design's hardware performance.
+The emulator and simulator do not reflect the design's hardware memory system performance.

 ## License